XACML: Targets

-XACML provides a target, which is basically a set of simplified conditions for the subject, resource, and action that must be met for a policy set, policy, or rule to apply to a given request.
-Once a policy or policy set is found to apply to a given request, its rules are evaluated to determine the access decision and response.
+XACML provides a target, which is basically a condition about the attributes of the subject and/or resource and/or action and/or environment that must be met for a policy or rule to apply to a given request.
+Once a policy is found to apply to a given request, its rules are evaluated to determine the access decision and response.

 In addition to being a way to check applicability, target information also provides a way to index policies, which is useful if you need to store many policies and then quickly sift through them to find which ones apply.
 When a request to access that service arrives, the PDP will know where to look for policies that might apply to this request because the policies are indexed based on their target constraints.
 Note that a target may also specify that it applies to any request.

-Policy set, policy and rule can all contain target elements.
+Policies and rules can all contain target elements.

 Conditions

-Conditions only exist in rules.
-Conditions are essentially an advanced form of a target which can use a broader range of functions and more importantly can be used to compare two or more attributes together, e.g. subject-id==doctor-id.
+Conditions only exist in Rules.
+Conditions are essentially boolean expressions that can use AND, OR, NOT operators and a broad range of functions that can be used to compare two or more attributes together, e.g. subject-id==doctor-id.

+Up to XACML 3.0, Conditions are a more advanced form of Targets, whereas in XACML 4.0 they are the same.

 With conditions, it is possible to implement segregation of duty checks or relationship-based access control.